elephantrobotics/MarsCat-docs-en/page/3-Begin-your-life-with-MarsCat.md

 ## 3.5 Turn off MarsCat

 If you want to turn off MarsCat, press and hold the power button at the belly of MarsCat for 5 seconds.
-The status LED lights in red first and then turns off later, don’t stop pressing the button until the status LED goes off.
+The status LED lights in red first and then turns off later, don't stop pressing the button until the status LED goes off.